Marlboro Makers Slammed For Taking Vape Pods Off The Market

 But critics say Altria has more to gain than lose by pulling some of it's vape products.

-Changes by Altria include taking its MarkTen pod-based products off the shelves as well as halting sales of all flavors, except for menthol, mint and tobacco, in its "cig-a-like" products until the FDA reviews and approves them.
+Changes by Altria include taking its MarkTen pod-based products off the shelves as well as halting sales of all flavours, except for menthol, mint and tobacco, in its "cig-a-like" products until the FDA reviews and approves them.
 Cig-a-like devices are designed to look like a cigarette and are said to be less popular with young vapers.

 The company confirmed that after the changes, 80 per cent of its e-cigarette volume will remain on the market.